 We are continuing to closely monitor the impact of the global COVID-19 pandemic on our business and have taken and continue to take proactive efforts designed to protect the health and safety of our patients, employees, clinical trial investigators and site staff, while maintaining business continuity.
 Following guidance from federal, state and local authorities, we operated with a primarily remote work model from March 2020 through October 2021, under which employees working on site were mostly individuals conducting essential in-person laboratory work and other business functions considered essential under COVID-19 regulations and guidance, while others worked remotely.
 In October 2021, we allowed additional employees to return to onsite work.
 With the increased rate of transmission experienced with the Omicron SARS-CoV-2 variant in early 2022, we pivoted to temporarily discouraging in-person meetings and presence on site unless necessary to perform one's job responsibilities.
 There were relatively minor impacts on overall productivity as we operated under a remote work model and under our current hybrid work model.
-However, the labor market has tightened significantly since the beginning of the COVID-19 pandemic, and we have experienced employee attrition at rates higher than we experienced historically, together with an increased rate of hiring new employees.
+However, the labor market has tightened significantly since the beginning of the COVID-19 pandemic, and we have experienced employees.
 We cannot predict whether these trends will continue or be exacerbated, the impact of COVID-19 on future productivity or whether or when we may be required to return to a more restrictive work model as the pandemic continues to evolve.